Article updated on:

 Addressing Other Symptoms

-In addition to the primary symptoms associated with MS, patients may experience other symptoms like fatigue, cognitive issues, and mobility challenges.
-Occupational therapists play a critical role in helping individuals with MS to manage these challenges and improve their overall quality of life.
+Patients with MS may face additional symptoms such as fatigue, cognitive issues, and mobility challenges.
+Occupational therapists play a vital role in helping individuals manage these challenges and improve their overall quality of life.

 Future of MS Treatment